 - Optimize them to deliver better business outcomes while reducing costs

-- Negotiate a win-win agreement
+- Negotiate a win-win arrangement

 - Operationalize a sustainable agreement

-While the emphasis is on cost-cutting, we think an equally important objective is to improve performance and service.
+While the emphasis is on cost-cutting, we believe an equally important objective is to improve performance and service.
 At 3S Consulting, our Should Cost modeling effort identifies areas where costs can be redirected to improve our clients’ overall operations.

 Our team uses the Should Cost modeling tool to run open book negotiation with providers, focuses on developing a win-win solution, and reduces negotiation time by as much as half.
 We have always received praise from both customers and providers on the approach.
 Subsequently, some providers have even used the models in their discussions with other customers.

 The below infographic provides an overview of our approach and how it was used to improve a customer’s call center operations.